tonight-halfmoon/kans-next/README.md

 - Utilise cert-manager on `letsencrypt`
 - Get a free subscription with cloud provider to provision and manage the infrastructure in Terraform (IaC)
-- Increment coverage ArgoCD Kubernetes deployment management in this repository
+- Complete the Kubernetes deployment management of ArgoCD
 - Remote Git repository
   - Setup branch protections and add branch rule-set
   - Register and setup GitHub App access for ArgoCD